bibekanandadatta/JHU-Dissertation-Template/README.md

 - The table of contents (TOC) shows only **two** levels (section and subsection) below the chapter level by default.

 - For different text environments and their headings, relative font sizes are used as given below.
 Learn about [LaTeX font size here](https://www.overleaf.com/learn/latex/Questions/How_do_I_adjust_the_font_size%3F).
-  - For the thesis title and chapter label and title, font format is `\Large\bfseries\singlespacing\MakeUppercase` (**boldface 17.28 pt**).
+  - For the thesis title and chapter label and title, the font format is `\Large\bfseries\singlespacing\MakeUppercase` (**boldface 17.28 pt**).
   - For the section headings, font format is `\large\bfseries\singlespacing` (**boldface 14.4 pt**) whereas, for the subsection headings, font format is `\normalsize\bfseries\singlespacing` (**boldface 12 pt**).
   - For the subsubsection headings, font formtat is `\normalsize\itshape\singlespacing` (*italic 12 pt*).
   - For the table and figure captions, font size is `\small` (10.95 pt) and single-spaced.
   - For the footnotes, I used the default `\footnotesize` (10 pt), and footnote texts are single-spaced with `\baselineskip` spacing between each footnote.
   - All of the aforementioned items, i.e., different headings, captions, and footnotes are single-spaced.
   - Different section headings and subheadings could be Uppercase or Sentence case as you define (nothing specified).
-Be consistent with definition.
+Be consistent with the definition.

 - The texts of the Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter, and bibliographic references in the back matter are single-spaced for each item.
   - Spacing between two consecutive chapter entries in the TOC is `\baselineskip`.
 For two consecutive sections, it is `0.5\baselineskip`, and for subsections and subsubsections (not shown in the default TOC), the space is `0.3\baselineskip`.